amakukha/PyPDP11/README.md

 ## PyPDP11
-PDP-11 emulator for Python 3 with GUI.
+PDP-11 emulator in Python 3 with GUI.

 It runs the Version 6 Unix operating system (1975), the code of which was famously covered by *A Commentary on the Unix Operating System* (1976) by John Lions.

-This project is based on [Julius Schmidt's PDP-11 emulator](http://pdp11.aiju.de) for JavaScript, which you can run in a browser.
+This project is based on [Julius Schmidt's PDP-11 emulator](http://pdp11.aiju.de) in JavaScript, which you can run in a browser.

 Example screenshots:
 <p align="center">